fbpx

 You see, a hot water system requires regular maintenance just like any other home appliance.

-Regular maintenance not only extends the life of your hot water heater but also minimises the chances of breakdowns and enhances its overall energy efficiency.
+Regular hot water system maintenance not only extends the life of your hot water heater but also minimises the chances of breakdowns and enhances its overall energy efficiency.

 That said, let’s look at the most important tips on how to maintain your hot water system to prevent breakdowns, lower energy consumption, and extend its life expectancy.